aslak3/maxicore32/README.md

-# Random scribblings
+# Random scribblings, for now

 This is a dumping ground, nothing more.
+Eventually it will become the core's main documentation.

 # ISA design